pingcap/tidb/docs/design/2022-08-04-pessimistic-lazy-constraint-check.md

 ## Abstract

 We propose to make lazy uniqueness check usable not only in optimistic transactions, but also in pessimistic transactions.
-Then, in certain use cases, we can benefit better latency and throughput from deferring the constraint checks until the transaction commits while not decreasing the success rate.
+Then, in certain use cases, we can benefit better latency and throughput from deferring the uniqueness constraint checks until the transaction commits while not decreasing the success rate.

+Similar to the current `tidb_constraint_check_in_place`, this proposal only involves uniqueness constraints of the primary key and unique keys.
+Other constraints such as `NOT NULL` and foreign keys are not affected.

 ## Background